hphelion/documentation/CarrierGrade/Admin_Guide/carrier-grade-networking-maskedIP.md

 PageRefresh();

 </script>
-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Tracking masked IP addresses when using network address translation (NAT)
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Tracking masked IP addresses when using network address translation (NAT)

 Network Address Translation (NAT) is used to mask an originating IP address.
 As a result, you may receive notification of abuse that appears to originate from an IP address which is part of your own IP address range.